In this post

 Lorem ipsum dolor sit amet

 Cell phones provide the perfect illustration of blurred lines between work and home.
-Employees stay connected with their boss, colleagues, spouse, friends, clients, business partners, and even their kids' teachers from the same mobile device.
-They might spend their lunch breaks flitting between work emails and family WhatsApp groups, logging into a client meeting, and then shopping online for a new pair of jeans.
-It's as convenient as it is chaotic, and it's become second nature to us all.
+Employees stay connected with their boss, colleagues, spouse, friends, clients, business partners, and even their kids’ teachers from the same mobile device.
+They might spend their lunch breaks flitting between work emails and family group chats, logging into a client meeting, and then shopping online for a new pair of jeans.
+It’s as convenient as it is chaotic, and it’s become second nature to us all.

 The burning question: Who should pay for cell phone plans when employees use their devices for both work and play?